£12.99 £8.45 (hardback)

 Contraflow is Fay Musselwhite’s debut full-length poetry collection.
-A beautifully produced 112-page hardback (with cover artwork by Mary Musselwhite), it is available from Longbarrow Press for £12.99 (+ P&P).
+A beautifully produced 112-page hardback (with cover artwork by Mary Musselwhite), it is available from Longbarrow Press for £8.45 (offer ends 21 June 2021).
 You can order the book securely by clicking on the relevant PayPal button above.
 Click on the links at the top of this page to read and listen to poems from the book.

 When we’re fluent